Sittin' in the Balcony

 "Sittin' in the Balcony" is a song written and performed by John D. Loudermilk under his artist name Johnny Dee.
 It was released in January 1957 on the Colonial Records label.
-Eddie Cochran had a Top 40 hit in the U.S. with his recording on Liberty Records in 1957.
+Eddie Cochran had a Top 20 hit in the U.S. with his recording on Liberty Records in 1957.

 Eddie Cochran version

 "Sittin' in the Balcony" is a song performed by Eddie Cochran and released on single by Liberty Records in January 1957.
-It rose to number 18 on the Billboard charts.
+It rose to number 18 on the Billboard charts by April of that year.
+Cochran lip-synched to the song on the Saturday Night Beechnut Show hosted by Dick Clark.
+It appeared on his 1957 Liberty Records album Singin' To My Baby.